blues/app-accelerators/67-creek-culvert-flood-warning-stream-gauge/README.md

 3. **Create a Fleet per watershed.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) group devices for shared threshold configuration.
 Organizing by watershed (e.g., "Mill Creek Basin") means you can lower the `rate_warning_mm_per_min` threshold for the whole drainage simultaneously when an upstream storm is forecast.
 [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) can further dynamically assign devices based on location or tag.

-4. **Set environment variables.** All variables are optional; the firmware defaults are shown.
-Any value set in Notehub overrides the compile-time default on the device's next inbound sync — no reflash required.
+4. **Set environment variables.** In Notehub, navigate to **Fleet → Environment** (or click a device and select **Environment** in its sidebar).
+All variables are optional; the firmware defaults are shown.
+Any value set here overrides the compile-time default on the device's next inbound sync — no reflash required.

    | Variable | Default | Purpose |
    |---|---|---|